emersonmellado/emersonmellado/README.md

 ### Hi there 👋

 Hey hey...
-Welcome to my Github page.
-You will find here a lot of what I do with my life time, work and research projects.
-My interests are Education, Machine Learning and Artificial Intelligence.
+Welcome to my Github page, here you will find a lot of what I do related to code, work and research projects.
+My main interests are Education, Machine Learning and Artificial Intelligence.
 I use these deep computer science concepts to learn more about how to combine software craftsmanship with real world needs.

 ## My current projects are: